Émile Lauvrière: Biography

-Upon studying Evangeline, Longfellow's poem which follows an Acadian girl during the time of the Expulsion of the Acadians.
-Lauvrière discovered, on this occasion, the history of the Acadian people, and reoriented his scholarly interest.
-This new research subject led him to publish La Tragédie d'un peuple; histoire du peuple acadien de ses origines à nos jours (Paris: Bossard, 1922).
+While studying Evangeline, Longfellow's poem of an Acadian girl during the time of the Expulsion of the Acadians, Lauvrière became interested in the history of the Acadian people.
+This new research subject led him to publish La Tragédie d'un peuple; histoire du peuple acadien de ses origines à nos jours (The Tragedy of a People; History of the Acadian People from its Origins to the Present Day) (1922).

-Lauvrière was to spend the next three decades studying Acadian history, but he would go beyond academic research by founding the Comité France-Acadie dedicated to providing grants to Acadians wishing to complete their studies in France, as well as sending French-language books to Acadia.
+Lauvrière would spend the next three decades studying Acadian history.
+However, he didn't just carry out academic research, Lauvrière also founded the Comité France-Acadie society dedicated to providing grants to Acadians who wished to complete their studies in France, as well as sending French-language books to Acadia.